Face (geometry)

-In solid geometry, a face is a flat surface (a planar region) that forms part of the boundary of a solid object; a three-dimensional solid bounded exclusively by faces is a polyhedron.
+In solid geometry, a face is a flat surface (a planar region) that forms part of the boundary of a solid object.
+For example, a cube has six faces in this sense.

-In more technical treatments of the geometry of polyhedra and higher-dimensional polytopes, the term is also used to mean an element of any dimension of a more general polytope (in any number of dimensions).
+In more modern treatments of the geometry of polyhedra and higher-dimensional polytopes, a "face" is defined in such a way that it may have any dimension.
+The vertices, edges, and (2-dimensional) faces of a polyhedron are all faces in this more general sense.

 Polygonal face

 In elementary geometry, a face is a polygon on the boundary of a polyhedron.
+(Here a "polygon" should be viewed as including the 2-dimensional region inside it.)
 Other names for a polygonal face include polyhedron side and Euclidean plane tile.

 For example, any of the six squares that bound a cube is a face of the cube.
 Sometimes "face" is also used to refer to the 2-dimensional features of a 4-polytope.
 With this meaning, the 4-dimensional tesseract has 24 square faces, each sharing two of 8 cubic cells.